FLCAC-admin/FLCAC-docs/docs/glossary.md

 [repository](https://greendelta.github.io/lca-collaboration-server-manual/chapter_3_4.html)
 : A remote or local container in which data are stored under version control, from which a release of contained data can be published.
 The term repository is often applied to individual data releases (e.g. [USLCI](https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI_Database_Public/datasets)) on the {term}`collaboration server` or individual GitHub sites (e.g. [FLCAC-docs](https://github.com/FLCAC-admin/FLCAC-docs).

+residual mix
+: The mix of electricity sources after accounting for or assigning Renewable Energy Credits (RECs) or other book and claim style accounting to an electricity mix.
+Residual mixes can apply at both a {term}`generation mix` or a {term}`consumption mix`.
+Residual mixes typically result in lower shares of renewables which are otherwise already claimed through other mechanisms, and thus avoid double counting.

 resource flow
 : A material or energy flow exiting the biosphere, which serves as an LCA process input.